Empowered by Procurify

 • Reducing portfolio range and complexity

 Examine your entire demand chain – you’ll be surprised where savings can be found.
 The above list is, to say the least, an abridged one.
 Are there other places in the demand chain you can look for savings?
 Possibly.
-But to guarantee you’re always looking, ensure an examination of your demand chain is part of your procurement system policy framework.
+But to guarantee you’re always looking, ensure an examination of your demand chain is part of your procurement systems policy framework.

 Contract and supplier relationship management